 During the exploration phase double and single cab vehicles will be used to transport workers to, from and around the site.
 Field activities will be organized from the exploration office in Otavi.
 Contractor's camp infrastructure may include tents and chemical toilets, to be temporarily set up on the site.
-A drill rig (track-mounted) will be brought to site for core drilling, along with a water truck and supporting equipment (rods truck, water and fuel bowsers, and RC compressor) for use during drilling.
+A drill rig (track-mounted) will be brought to site for core drilling, along with a water truck and supporting equipment (rods truck, water and fuel bowsers, and an RC compressor) for use during drilling.
 Drilling equipment, diesel fuel and consumables shall be brought to the exploration site to support exploration activities as and when needed.

-4.3.3 WORKERS AND ACCOMMODATION
+4.3.3 Workers and accommodation

-Four to eight possible job opportunities are foreseen during the exploration phase and workers will be sourced from the nearest town i.e., Outjo.
+Four to eight possible job opportunities are foreseen during the exploration phase and workers will be sourced from the nearest town, Opuwo or potentially from the unproclaimed settlements surrounding the EPL for example, Otjikondavirongo, Otjiu, Orukwapa and Kaokootavi.
 The workers will be deployed at various stages of exploration including soil sampling, geological mapping, geophysical surveys and drilling operations.

-It is envisaged that for most of the exploration programme workers will reside in Outjo (+/-70 km from EPL 7789) and be transported to and from the site.
+It is envisaged that for most of the exploration programme workers will reside in Opuwo (+/-70 km from EPL 7964) and be transported to and from the site.
 The proponent will provide transport.
-However, during the latter part of the prospecting (drilling) workers may be required to stay at the exploration site in campsites or in existing housing rented from the property owner.
-The proponent shall provide suitable living facilities during this period.
+However, during the latter part of the prospecting (drilling) workers may be required to stay at the exploration site in a campsite.
+The proponent shall be responsible for providing suitable living facilities during this period.